 What else should I know before I decide?

 The government can also audit Tax Free Savings Accounts (TFSA) that they think might be used as shelters for trading transactions.
-When they’re satisfied that the account is used to generate business income, they’ll then assess tax on the financial institution that the account is registered to.
-This isn’t an issue with RRSPs, since any income generated within those plan is taxed on withdrawal, regardless of whether it is business or investment income.
+When they’re satisfied that the account is used to generate business income, they’ll assess tax on the financial institution that the account is registered to.
+This isn’t an issue with Registered Retirement Savings Plans (RRSPs), since any income generated within those plans is taxed on withdrawal, regardless of whether it’s business or investment income.